On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Numerical implementations

 Data of size $5\times 10^6$ was simulated with the first 1000 SGD iterates being discarded as burn-in.
 We start the SGD process from \(\bm{0}\) and study the statistical performance of various estimators of $\Sigma$ sequentially as a function of the data.
-Since the above is done for 1000 replications, for each $A$ and $d$, we present four key comparative plots: (i) The estimated relative Frobenius norm as a function of the sample size, (ii) The estimated ellipsoidal coverage probabilities, (iii) the estimated coverage probabilities of the cuboidal confidence regions, and (iv) the ratio of the volumes of the cuboidal regions to the ellipsoidal regions.
+Since the above is done for 1000 replications, for each $A$ and $d$, we present four key comparative plots: (i) the estimated relative Frobenius norm as a function of the sample size, (ii) the estimated ellipsoidal coverage probabilities, (iii) the estimated coverage probabilities of the hyper-rectangular confidence regions, and (iv) the ratio of the volumes of the hyper-rectangular regions to the ellipsoidal regions.

 Figure~\ref{fig:Lin_p5} presents the results for $d = 5$.
-Due to the nature of the batching technique, the performance is not monotonic as a function of the sample size for EBS; this is expected.
-However, for each of the three settings, the lugsail-EBS estimator outperforms in all measures with the EBS being competitive with the IBS estimator, when not better.
+Due to the nature of the { doubling} batching technique { $b_n^*$}, the performance is not monotonic as a function of the sample size for EBS; this is expected. { However, the polynomial batch-size in EBS demonstrates the expected monotonic behavior.} Further, for each of the three settings, the lugsail-EBS estimators outperforms in all measures with the EBS { estimators} being competitive with the IBS estimator, when not better.
 One metric where the IBS estimator suffers drastically, are the marginal confidence regions.
-As evident from Figure~\ref{fig:Lin_p5}, the coverage for the IBS estimator improves drastically when going from the elliptical regions to the cuboidal regions.
+As evident from Figure~\ref{fig:Lin_p5}, the coverage for the IBS estimator improves drastically when going from the elliptical regions to the hyper-rectangular regions.
 The bottom row of the plots indicate that this is entirely due to the drastic increase in the volume of region.
-The cuboidal regions made by IBS are significantly larger that their ellipsoidal regions.
-This is likely due to an exaggerated correlation structure captured by the IBS.
-Both the EBS estimators, and particularly the lugsail-EBS do not suffer from this.
+The hyper-rectangular regions made by IBS are significantly larger that their ellipsoidal regions.
+This is likely due to an exaggerated correlation structure captured by the IBS. { All} the EBS estimators, and particularly the lugsail-EBS { estimators} do not suffer from this.
 These problems are further exaggerated for $d = 20$ as evidenced in Figure~\ref{fig:Lin_p20}.
-The performance of both EBS and lugsail-EBS remains essentially the same.
+The performance of both EBS and lugsail-EBS { estimators} remain essentially the same.
 We highlight that even when the relative Frobenius norm is large for the EBS estimators, the simultaneous marginal coverage probabilities are reasonable, with only little cost to the volume.